JarekWnuk/multinational-retail-data-centralisation/README.md

 A couple of observations for every dataset processed:
     - string entries of 'NULL'
     - incorrect entries of an alphanumerical format with 10 characters, for example: XYZ123XU8E
-    - dates in mixed formates
+    - dates in mixed formats

 - data_extraction.py
 This is the main script, containing the class DataExtractor.